Water Has a High Specific Heat: What Does This Mean?

 Why Does Water Have a High Specific Heat?

 The high specific heat of water stems from its molecular structure and the nature of hydrogen bonds.
 Water molecules (H₂O) consist of two hydrogen atoms bonded to one oxygen atom, forming a polar molecule.
-The oxygen atom pulls electrons away from the hydrogen atoms, creating a partial negative charge on oxygen and partial positive charges on hydrogen.
+Still, the oxygen atom pulls electrons away from the hydrogen atoms, creating a partial negative charge on oxygen and partial positive charges on hydrogen.
 This polarity allows water molecules to form hydrogen bonds with each other—weak electrostatic attractions between the hydrogen of one molecule and the oxygen of another.

 Applications of Water’s High Specific Heat